Xilinx/inference-server/docs/architecture.rst

 In the future, we may support running an arbitrary number of subgraphs but this simple case is often sufficient.
 Using this subgraph, we create a *Runner*, which is a thread-safe object defined in the Vitis-AI runtime and is responsible for submitting requests to the FPGA.
 These objects are all saved as part of the internal state of the worker.

-Allocation
-""""""""""

-We use a special buffer backend for the this worker: the VartTensorBuffer.
-This custom type provides better compatibility with using the Runner as that expects ``vart::TensorBuffer`` objects to pass data to the FPGA.
-Therefore, this worker creates buffers using this backend and passes them to the Manager.

 Acquisition
 """""""""""